 Here’s where to start with customer facing marketing:

-You can market your business online.
+Despite what you might think, you can market your business online.
 It’s not hard.
-With a little effort, you can outperform 99% of your competition.
+With a little effort, you can outperform most of your competition.

 Marketing your cleaning business is a HUGE world.
 Here’s what third-party marketing companies don’t want you to know: the digital revolution has upset their world.